RobertAhlin/rps-project2b/README.md

 ### <a id="acknoledgements"></a>Acknowledgements

-- My mentor, Medale Oluwafemi, for great suggestions and help.
+- My mentor, Medale Oluwafemi, for great suggestions and help and for showing how use document tags at <a href="https://jsdoc.app/about-getting-started.html" target="_blank">https://JSDoc.app</a>